swiftlang/swift/docs/ABI/TypeMetadata.rst

   beginning of the instance.
 - The **instance size** is a 32-bit field following the instance address point.
   This is the number of bytes of storage present in every object of this type.
+  A native class whose instance address point is nonzero can carry an optional instance-prefix record in its nominal type descriptor.
+The record contains a 16-bit version, a 16-bit template size in pointer words, and a relative reference to the template.
+The allocator copies those words immediately before the instance address point.
+Any difference between the template size and the address point is leading padding used to preserve instance alignment.
+Generic metadata patterns carry the unpadded template size and compute the aligned address point during field layout.
 - The **instance alignment mask** is a 16-bit field following the instance size.
   This is a set of low bits which must not be set in a pointer to an instance of this class.